-University students.
-In the interest of promoting learning and discovery, Purdue University permits access to the master's theses archive.
+Purdue University maintains digital copies of theses and dissertations produced by Purdue University students in the Purdue Institutional Repository, Purdue e-Pubs.
+In the interest of promoting learning and discovery, Purdue University permits access to these archives.

-Purdue University requests that authors of master's theses grant to the University the right to copy and distribute their theses.
-Such permission allows the author and the University to contribute to the advancement of knowledge and research by making the thesis available to scholars.
+Purdue University requests that authors of theses and dissertations grant to the University the right to copy, distribute, and make these available through such digital outlets as the Purdue University Institutional Repository.
+Such permission allows the author and the University to contribute to the advancement of knowledge and research by making their works available to scholars.
 Research becomes more broadly disseminated and may assist authors in future endeavors.
-Purdue University typically receives no monetary gain from the reproduction and distribution of master's theses except for recovering costs associated with such reproduction and distribution (e.g., without authors' permission, master's theses generally cannot be copied, in whole or in part, for such educational purposes as inter-library loan.)
+Purdue University typically receives no monetary gain from the reproduction and distribution of master's theses and Ph.D. dissertations except for recovering costs associated with such reproduction and distribution (e.g., without authors' permission, master's theses generally cannot be copied, in whole or in part, for such educational purposes as inter-library loan.)

-Copyright ownership remains with the author in accordance with Purdue University Executive Memorandum B-10.
+Copyright ownership remains with the author in accordance with Purdue University Intellectual Policy I.A.I.
 This agreement does not prohibit the author in any way from entering into a publishing contract.
-The author retains all the exclusive rights granted to copyright holders under United States copyright law subject only to the rights granted to the University hereunder.
+The author retains all the exclusive rights granted to copyright holders under United States copyright law subject only to the rights granted to the University as stated below.